kaitersgonnakait/gorelik.net/_posts/2020/2020-09-02-exploring-alternatives-to-population-pyramids.md

 coverImage: "/assets/images/2020/09/featured_image.015.jpeg"
 ---

 A population pyramid also called an "age-gender-pyramid", is a graphical illustration that shows the distribution of various age groups in a population (typically that of a country or region of the world), which forms the shape of a pyramid when the population is growing \[citation from [Wikipedia](https://en.wikipedia.org/wiki/Population_pyramid)\].

 In some cases, the pyramid provides interesting insights into the entire population.
 In this post, I will explore ways to make some of these insights more visible.

 ## The basic case

 Let's start with the basic case.
-If you have two-three hours of spare time, you can go to the site devoted to population pyramids -- https://www.populationpyramid.net.
+If you have two-three hours of spare time, you can go to the site devoted to population pyramids &mdash; https://www.populationpyramid.net.
 There, you will find population pyramids for every country in the world.
 The site provides present and past data, as well as future forecasts.
 To understand how insightful age pyramids can be, look at the graph that represents the entire world.

 ![](/assets/images/2020/09/image-1.png?w=862)